michkrom/otfft-conan/README.md

 ===================================================================================
 ```

-**Note:** Ratio values show performance relative to OTFFT.
-Values < 1.0x indicate the compared library is faster than OTFFT for that particular size.
+**Note:** Ratio values show performance relative to FFTW3.
+Values < 1.0x indicate the compared library is faster than FFW3 for that particular size.

 ### Key Observations
 - In general, the FFTW3 performance shines, only to be matched by MKL on x86